 I tested this out using my long-time favorite AF test subject, the go-kart track of Xtreme Racing Center in Pigeon Forge, Tennessee.
 I like shooting around this track for several reasons.
 For one thing, I can walk around most of the outer track's perimeter without needing to access private property.
 For another, there are several long straights which I can shoot down the length of, following the karts as they come directly towards the camera.
 And Xtreme Racing Center's karts are the fastest I've found in the area, so this does represent a fairly challenging subject.
 (I've previously estimated the karts to have a top speed of around 25 mph -- perhaps not their claimed 40mph, but still a pretty decent clip.)

-But shooting the karts with the Olympus E-M10 III, I found that many of my bursts of shots failed to keep up with the action, lagging as much as a couple of kart lengths behind the driver on which I was trying to focus.
+But shooting the karts with the E-M10 Mark III, I found that many of my bursts of shots failed to keep up with the action, lagging as much as a couple of kart lengths behind the driver on which I was trying to focus.
 Only perhaps a third of my attempts managed to keep the kart in focus for more than two or three frames from the start of the burst.
 That doesn't compare so well to DSLRs with phase-detection, nor with mirrorless rivals offering hybrid phase/contrast-detection, where at the same track, I'd have expected more like a 70-80%+ hit rate.

 And it wasn't down to just the lens, either.
-I shot with both the 75-300 and 40-150mm lenses at similar focal lengths to those I've used with other cameras, but the E-M10 III struggled to keep up with the action regardless.
+I shot with both the 75-300 and 40-150mm lenses at similar focal lengths to those I've used with other cameras, but the E-M10 Mark III struggled to keep up with the action regardless.
 Dialing back the burst capture rate from the full 8.6 frames-per-second rate to the lower-speed burst rate, which is now said to be around 4.8 fps, seemed to help, but even still, far too many shots were out of focus.

-I'm planning to test out the autofocus performance again with a less challenging subject for my second field test, to see how the Olympus E-M10 III fares with more typical sports shooting, perhaps at a local skate park or something of that nature.
+I'm planning to test out the autofocus performance again with a less challenging subject for my second field test, to see how the E-M10 Mark III fares with more typical sports shooting, perhaps at a local skate park or something of that nature.
 Watch this space!

-Shooting in the daytime, I have to say I really rather liked the Olympus E-M10 III's image quality.
+Shooting in the daytime, I have to say I really rather liked the E-M10 Mark III's image quality.
 Of course, I'm still planning on testing out its low-light chops in my second field test, but for what I've seen thus far, things are certainly looking promising.

 I did notice a tendency to overexposure at the go-kart track, but that seemed pretty specific to the subject, shooting small, dark colored karts on bright, light-colored concrete under full daylight.
 I didn't see the same issue with other subjects thus far and could easily have resolved it with some negative exposure compensation, so I don't think it's a major concern.

 I did notice an occasional tendency to focus on the background behind the subject in a few scenes, which was a little more concerning, but again, it was a relatively infrequent issue.
 I'll endeavor to get to the bottom of it in my second field test.
-And I did have some occasional issues with the E-M10 III selecting a shutter speed which was too low to avoid blur from camera shake when shooting with the longer lenses, but again, this was in a relative minority of my shots and I got plenty of sharp ones too.
+And I did have some occasional issues with the E-M10 Mark III selecting a shutter speed which was too low to avoid blur from camera shake when shooting with the longer lenses, but again, this was in a relative minority of my shots and I got plenty of sharp ones too.

-And otherwise, the E-M10 III's images were very pleasing indeed.
+And otherwise, the E-M10 Mark III's images were very pleasing indeed.
 Colors were pleasing and lifelike, without being overly saturated and punchy as is often the case with cameras aimed at consumers.
 And the white balance system did a great job, yielding accurate color almost all of the time, although again, I've yet to shoot much in low light and under street/indoor lighting, where white balance issues most frequently rear their head.

 Oh, and the while in-camera Art filters aren't my cup of tea personally speaking, the new Bleach Bypass filters do pretty much as they say on the tin, so if you're into filtering your images in-camera, you'll likely appreciate them. :)

 I'll be offering my thoughts on all of that in my second field test, where I'll be shooting in low light, both at high sensitivities and for long exposures.
-I'm also planning on trying out the Olympus E-M10 III's Wi-Fi features, as well as offering up some videos shot with the new entry-level OM-D camera both in the daytime and in low light.
+I'm also planning on trying out the E-M10 Mark III's Wi-Fi features, as well as offering up some videos shot with the new entry-level OM-D camera both in the daytime and in low light.
 (Spoiler alert: If you want to see the daytime videos, you'll find they're already live on our YouTube channel.
-There are close to a dozen clips to choose from, showing 4K, Full HD and slow-motion footage from the E-M10 III in a variety of conditions.)
+There are close to a dozen clips to choose from, showing 4K, Full HD and slow-motion footage from the E-M10 Mark III in a variety of conditions.)

-Got any particular features of the Olympus E-M10 Mark III that you'd like to see tested?
+Got any particular features of the E-M10 Mark III that you'd like to see tested?
 If so, be sure to sound off in the comments below, and let me know!
 I'll do my best to answer your questions and add your requests into my next field test.